 The US-CERT Current Activity web page is a regularly updated summary of the most frequent, high-impact types of security incidents currently being reported to the US-CERT.

-US-CERT encourages users and administrators to review Apple article HT4455 and apply any necessary updates to help mitigate the risks.
+US-CERT encourages users and administrators to review the RealNetworks notice released on December 10, 2010 and apply any necessary updates to help mitigate the risks.

 The Mozilla Foundation has released Firefox 3.6.13 to address multiple vulnerabilities.
 These vulnerabilities may allow an attacker to execute arbitrary code, operate with elevated privileges, spoof the location bar, or operate with elevated privileges.
 The Mozilla foundation has also released Firefox 3.5.16 to address these same vulnerabilities.
 Some of these vulnerabilities also affect Thunderbird and SeaMonkey and are addressed in Thunderbird 3.1.7 and 3.0.11 and SeaMonkey 2.0.11.